magikcypress/slim-boot-boilerplate/README.md

-# Slim-boilerplate
+# Slim-boot-boilerplate

 Slim-boilerplate is a bundling of the following components.
 It can be used as a starting point for small projects.

 ## Installation

+Check database connection with ORM::configure in app/bootstrap.php

+Import all vendor for this app

-Install composer in your project:
+Install official vendor with composer in your project:

 ```
 git clone https://github.com/magikcypress/slim-boot-boilerplate.git